Akiva-Notkin/valorant_search_website/README.md

 ## Search and how to use it
 ### Overview
 This section is going to cover what searches there are and how to use them.
 All queries are in the form of a [JSON object](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON).
+Construct the JSON object, put it into the text boxes for the page, then hit submit.
+Thats currently the only way to search the data.

 ### Search JSON Object
 #### What is the Search JSON Object?